2021 Stanley Cup Final: Game five

 Andrei Vasilevskiy recorded his fifth-straight shutout in a series-clinching game in game five.

 Tampa Bay dominated during the first period of game five, recording thirteen shots on target to the Canadiens' four, but neither team scored.
 The second period had the opposite trend, with the Canadiens getting ten shots compared to the Lightning's six shots.
 Nevertheless, it was Tampa Bay who scored the opening goal, when Ryan McDonagh set up a David Savard shot that was tipped in by Ross Colton.
 It would prove to be the only goal of the contest.
 Tampa Bay held onto their one-goal lead throughout the third period, with Andrei Vasilevskiy recording a shutout.
 The 1–0 victory won the series for Tampa Bay and their second consecutive Stanley Cup.

-Vasilevskiy was awarded the Conn Smythe Trophy as most valuable player during the playoffs.
+Vasilevskiy was awarded the Conn Smythe Trophy as most valuable player during the playoffs, becoming the first goaltender since Jonathan Quick in 2012 to win the award.
 With their victory, the Lightning became the first team since the 1983 New York Islanders to win the Stanley Cup without winning an overtime game during the playoffs.
 Patrick Maroon won the Stanley Cup in three consecutive seasons, a feat which hadn't occurred since multiple members of the 1983 New York Islanders accomplished it.
 Maroon was the first player since Ed Litzenberger in 1963 to win the Stanley Cup in three consecutive years with two different teams.